 |NIVAC||The NIV Application Commentary|

 |OTL||The Old Testament Library|

 Archer, Jr., Gleason A Survey of Old Testament Introduction.
 Revised edition.
 Moody, 1994.
 A conservative, occasionally polemical, always detailed and informative introduction.

 *Arnold, Bill T. and Bryan E. Beyer.
 Encountering the Old Testament: A Christian Survey.
-Baker, 1999.
+Baker, 1999; second edition, 2008.
 Evangelical undergraduate survey with excellent photos, maps, charts, sidebars, and a CD with lots more photos.
 Helpful outlines of books and reviews of the most important ideas and term.

 Birch, Bruce C., Walter Brueggemann, Terence E. Fretheim, and David L. Petersen.
 A Theological Introduction to the Old Testament.
 Second edition.
 Abingdon, 2005.
 An important survey of literary, theological, and ethical dimensions of the Old Testament.

 Broyles, Craig C. ed.
 Interpreting the Old Testament.
 A Guide for Exegesis.
 Baker, 2001.
 Evangelical scholars discuss methods of Old Testament exegesis and criticism for interpreting the text.

 Childs, B.S.
 Introduction to the Old Testament as Scripture.
 Fortress, 1979.
 A canonical approach to the text and books.